IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 ### Table of contents

  1. Introduction
- 2. Demonstration: use the Openshift Web Console
- 3. Create an application from source from the command line
+ 2. Create an application from source
- 4. Examining the resources
+ 3. Examining the resources
- 5. Routes
+ 4. Routes
- 6. Demonstration: change the source code and restart the build
+ 5. Change the source code and restart the build

 ### 1. Introduction